inuits/terraform-provider-cortex/docs/resources/rules.md

 page_title: "cortex_rules Resource - terraform-provider-cortex"
 subcategory: ""
 description: |-
-  This resource enables you to manages rule groups inside a cortex cluster.
+  This resource enables you to manage rule groups inside a cortex cluster.
 ---

 # cortex_rules (Resource)

-This resource enables you to manages rule groups inside a cortex cluster.
+This resource enables you to manage rule groups inside a cortex cluster.